anny-more/rsschool-cv/cv.md

 A wonderful things happens around.
 A websites became not just informational resource but more bigger.
 They are translator to beautifully interactive world, i mean World wide web.And I got caught.

-I`m learning to create this wonderfull Windows to magic interactive World.
+I`m learning to create this wonderful Windows to magic interactive World.
 And soon it will be the windows on yours screens.

-I likes tasks that makes me sweat.
+I like tasks that makes me sweat.
 More interesting thing that I does was a algorithmic task with reverse polish entry, or decode Morse's alphabet.
 The biggest exciting was,then I make the little pictures works, like play/pause video, skip images and etc...

 ### Skills